Pepe Julian Onziema: Awards and other media appearances

 In 2013, Pepe was shortlisted for the David Kato Vision and Voice Award, an award in honour of his murdered friend and fellow advocacy officer for Sexual Minorities Uganda, David Kato.

 In 2014, he was interviewed by John Oliver on the American television series Last Week Tonight about the human rights situation for LGBT people in Uganda.
 Initially, Onziema was "very skeptical" and refused to appear on the show, feeling "done with media."
 However, Oliver made Onziema feel very comfortable and respected, particularly Oliver introducing Onziema as a trans man.
 The episode positively affected Onziema's reputation in Uganda, causing him to receive increased support at home.

 In 2016, Onziema was one of multiple activists arrested at Uganda's fifth gay pride event in Kampala.
-Onziema was taken into police custody and other inmates were ordered to beat him severely he required hospitalisation, losing hearing in his left ear.
+Onziema was taken into police custody and other inmates were ordered to beat him so severely he required hospitalization, losing hearing in his left ear.
 The Uganda Police Force claimed no one was injured, while Onziema countered they are not listening to members of the community who remained as survivors or victims.
 He claims the police not only inflict physical violence on members of the LGBT community, but also psychological trauma.

 At Uganda Pride 2022, Onziema said when asked how the week's events fit into the global struggle for LGBT equality: Uganda has been named as one of the worst places to be gay, which means that all eyes are on Uganda.
 For us to celebrate our visibility [amidst all the hostility] is very important.Despite the hardships he faced in Ugandan prisons, Onziema stated:I love this country to bits, and my work is to make it the kind of place that it really is.
 It's beautiful.
 It has beautiful people, and I'm just doing my ounce of something to preserve it for people who will come after me.